gmc-code/PC-app-development/docs/tk_widget_interactions/entry_validation_numbers.rst

 .. admonition:: Tasks

     #.
-Modify the validation rules so that the entry box accepts numbers, but limits the entry to a maximum age of 120.
+Modify the validation rules so that a user can type a number, but limits the entry to a maximum of 2 digits total.

     .. dropdown::
         :icon: codescan